 It was seen in previous trials that the coated electrodes would require less weld current to produce satisfactory nuggets.
 In an effort to determine if the processes for nugget formation were different for coated and uncoated electrodes, weld time was set to terminate the weld current before the completion of the weld sequence to freeze the weld at each cycle of the sequence.
-Table 4.2 shows the weld time in cycles required to achieve fusion of the steel, form a weld that meets minimum weld size, and cause expulsion.
-Both electrodes under the same weld schedule were also observed to have melted the zinc coating at the faying interface after 2 cycles of weld current.
-The large difference in character was the number of cycles required to achieve fusion of the workpieces.
-Almost double the weld time was required for the uncoated electrode at 13 cycles compared to the 7 cycles for the coated electrode.
-Minimum weld sizes were achieved at 10 and 14 cycles for the coated and uncoated electrodes respectively.
-Expulsion occurred at 15 and 17 cycles for the coated and uncoated electrodes respectively.
+Table 4.2 shows the weld time in cycles and ms required to achieve fusion of the steel, form a weld that meets minimum weld size, and cause expulsion.
+Both electrodes under the same weld schedule were also observed to have melted the zinc coating at the faying interface after 2 cycles (33ms) of weld current.
+The large difference in character was the number of cycles required to achieve fusion of the worksheets.
+Almost double the weld time was required for the uncoated electrode at 13 cycles (217ms) compared to the 7 cycles (117ms) for the coated electrode.
+Minimum weld sizes were achieved at 10 and 14 cycles (167 and 233ms) for the coated and uncoated electrodes respectively.
+Expulsion occurred at 15 and 17 cycles (250 and 283ms) for the coated and uncoated electrodes respectively.
 The number of weld current cycles between the fusion point and the expulsion point can give an indication of the weldability of the electrode.
-The coated electrode was able to form welds between 7 and 15 cycles yielding an 8 cycle range.
-The uncoated electrode time range was only from 13 to 17 cycles, half that of the coated electrode.
+The coated electrode was able to form welds between 7 and 15 cycles (117 and 250ms) yielding an 8 cycle (133ms) range.
+The uncoated electrode time range was only from 13 to 17 cycles (217 to 283ms), half that of the coated electrode.